Westminster Shorter Catechism: Form and content

 The purpose of the Shorter Catechism is to educate children and others "of weaker capacity" (according to a preface written by the Church of Scotland) in the Reformed faith.
 It is based on the Larger Catechism, which was intended for use by ministers as they taught the faith to their congregations in preaching.
 The Catechism is in a question and answer format, which had been popularized by Martin Luther as a way to help children learn the meaning of the material, rather than simply memorizing the Lord's Prayer, Ten Commandments, and Apostles' Creed as had been the practice prior to the Reformation.

 The catechism is composed of 107 questions and answers.
 The first 12 questions concern God as Creator.
-Questions 13-20 deal with original sin and the fallen state of man's nature.
-Questions 21-38 concern Christ the Redeemer and the benefits that flow from redemption.
-The next set of questions, 39-84, discuss the Ten Commandments.
-Questions 85-97 teach concerning the Sacraments of Baptism and Holy Communion.
-The final set of questions, 98-107, teach and explain the Lord's prayer.
+Questions 13–20 deal with original sin and the fallen state of man's nature.
+Questions 21–38 concern Christ the Redeemer and the benefits that flow from redemption.
+The next set of questions, 39–84, discuss the Ten Commandments.
+Questions 85–97 teach concerning the Sacraments of Baptism and Holy Communion.
+The final set of questions, 98–107, teach and explain the Lord's Prayer.
 This organization mimics the earlier Heidelberg Catechism used by many Continental Reformed churches.

 The most famous of the questions (known to a great many Presbyterian children) is the first:

 Q. What is the chief end of man?

 A. Man's chief end is to glorify God, and to enjoy him forever.

 Legacy

 The Church of Scotland approved the Westminster Shorter Catechism in 1648, and thereafter it was the manual for instruction.
 However, because a significant portion of the Scottish Highland population spoke only Gaelic, the Synod of Argyll in 1649 instructed seven of its ministers to translate the Westminster Shorter Catechism into that language.
 The result was published that same year, and the Gaelic Shorter Catechism continued to play a part in church life for decades after it had ceased to be used in the English speaking churches.
 The Free Church of Scotland still presents a Bible to a child who can answer all 107 questions accurately at one sitting.

 In 1675, the Presbyterian Thomas Vincent in London published a popular exposition called The Shorter Catechism Explained.
 Later, Reformed catechisms such as the 1693 Baptist Keach's Catechism mimic the Westminster catechism on most points except infant baptism.

+A revised version of the Shorter Catechism, authored to demonstrate the relationship between the Methodist movement and the Church of Scotland, was published in John Wesley's A Christian Library.

 The Westminster Catechism is mentioned in Nathaniel Hawthorne's The Scarlet Letter, chapter eight, in reference to Pearl's ability to bear a fair examination by this catechism.